BLOG

 7. Risk Management

-For example, if a company plans to launch a new product, the business analyst might evaluate risks related to production delays or market acceptance.
+When a company plans to launch a new product, the business analyst evaluates risks related to production delays, market acceptance, competitive responses, and supply chain vulnerabilities.
+Creating contingency plans ensures the organization can respond swiftly to unforeseen issues.

 Risk Management Training